zbyte-prog/Intro/README.md

  myself and others.
 So if you have something you want to share feel free and ask or send.

  📫 How to reach me ...send me a message on my page zbyte-prog@github.com or my other zbyte-king@github.com the later is the easiest wy to find me on social media. tHank you for reading if you do.
+Also, once i get my web page finished for my buisness Project ZApp http://projectzapp.com my enterprise account is projectzapp@github.

  I'm also looking for a job and free coding classes if anyone here has info tht'd be great Thank You!